 Guess all you want, but you’ll never know how livable a house will be until you, well… live in it.
 So we went straight to the source to ask the Vogts what they would change about their house.
 And they agreed on just one change, adding built-ins beside the fireplace… done and done.

 We did shuffle around a few other things on the plan, bumping out the master bedroom and rearranging the kitchen.
 I have been dreaming of a kitchen sink under three windows for a while now.

 You might say, but Becca, this isn’t going to be your house.
 To that I reply, if it’s my wish it’s for sure someone else’s wish too.
 Triple windows, what’s not to love?

 The new layout also made room for a 4’ x 8’ pantry, something I’m pretty sure tops many a wish-list.
-And I’ve been storing this cool vintage door that I’m certain is destined for this particular pantry.
+And we’ve been storing this cool vintage door that I’m certain is destined for this particular pantry.

 Even though these homes will be over a mile away, we still wanted to change the exterior so it wouldn’t really be recognizable as the same plan.
 Did you know there are three of the same plan already built in AP?
 I challenge you to guess which ones are the same, that being the point of course.

 Trusty bottle of white out in hand, we switched up the dormers and the roof line, as this would be the most obvious change.
-I’ve always been a fan of low pitched dormers so we settled on a 3:1 slope for the front 2 dormers… a happy medium between a shed and gable dormer.
+We’ve always been a fan of low pitched dormers so we settled on a 3:1 slope for the front 2 dormers… a happy medium between a shed and gable dormer.